Skip to content

 3. Plugin resources (templates, static files) are registered with Django's asset pipeline.

-4. Event callbacks registered by plugins are added to the event system.
+4. Events registered by plugins are added to the event system.

 5. Device classes available in the plugin are registered with the device manager.